-A new application of high technology and a more informed and intelligent approach to nutrition have now placed a scientific approach within everyone’s grasp.
+A new application of high technology, a more informed and intelligent approach to nutrition has now placed scientific methods of measuring one's nutrition within everyone’s grasp.
 The high technology comes in the form of a complex device about the size of a pickup truck called the ICP (inductively coupled plasma) spectrometer.
-The spectrometer is now being used to determine the precise trace mineral status of athletes and other high performance seekers.”
-(Richard A. Goodman, Health World.
-Nov.
-Dec.
-1990.)
+The spectrometer is now being used to determine the precise trace mineral status of athletes and other high-performance seekers.

 How many of these do we understand or even have a name for?
 There is not a group of men on earth that can even scratch the surface, yet people advocate that one vitamin or one mineral or a group of 26 vitamins and 15 minerals can improve different functions within the body.
 Not only do we not understand and know the names of these 5 million compounds, we don’t know the infinite number of the inter-reactions of each compound with the other existing compounds in the body.
 Thus, if one mineral or one vitamin is taken, will it interact properly with the other trillions of chemical reactions taking place continuously in the human body?

-No…we don’t know the answer to these questions yet.
-Those who have gained wisdom, leave these answers to a higher being and make an effort to consume a gentle god-given diet—taken from the earth…one that has not been altered (by cooking and processing) from the original way it was and is provided …on the trees, from the vine, from the grasses.
+No, we don’t know the answer to these questions yet.
+Those who have gained wisdom, leave these answers to a higher being and make an effort to consume a gentle God-given diet—taken from the earth, one that has not been altered (by cooking and processing) from the original way it was and is provided on the trees, from the vine, and from the grasses.

 Let us imagine ourselves going to the hospital in 2200.
 A visit to our family health practitioner indicates a possibly serious problem that needs to be looked at.
 We know now that diseases are a manifestation of improper living, a toxic or low oxygen condition in the body, and perhaps emotional or mental problems that are manifesting as a disease process.